The history of SAMSUNG which is now one of the giant electronics companies originated from South Korea.

 Nevertheless, the industry continues to make progress in the field of technology and product quality, with some of its technology products.

-From semiconductors to pc monitors and LCD screens— they rose to the top 5 in global market share.
+From semiconductors to pc monitors and LCD screens— they rose to the top 5 in the global market share.

 Since 2006, the industry has been the best-selling global tv producer.
 Starting in 2010, the Galaxy series expanded to tablet PCs with the introduction of the Galaxy Tab.